Getting started in 5 minutes

 - It's time to write some code.
 Open

-with your favorite editor.
-ForVS Code
+first-gear-appwith your favorite editor.
+ForVS Codeeditor type:

 code ~/gear/contracts/first-gear-app